Skip to content

 • Debug.
 Copilot can analyze your code and propose solutions to fix bugs.

 • Write Documentation.
-Copilot can write documentation, but using ChatGPT or Bing Chat, you can expand your documentation to include business information, use-cases, additional context, etc.
+Copilot can write documentation, but using ChatGPT or Copilot chat, you can expand your documentation to include business information, use-cases, additional context, etc.

 • Change Perspective.
 ChatGPT can impersonate a persona or even a system and answer questions from that perspective.
 For example, you can ask it to explain what a particular piece of code does from the perspective of a user.
 You might have ChatGPT imagine it is a database administrator and ask it to explain how to improve a particular query.